nidhir1/snowflake/reviesed_readme.md

             * UTC
             * Offsets
             * Applying an Offset to a Date Datatype Column
-        * Cast a DateTime to DateTime with Timezone (in UTC, EST and IST TimeZones)
+        * Cast a DateTime to DateTime with Timezone (in UTC, EST, and IST TimeZones)
         * Cast a DateTime Timezone to another TimeZone
     * DATE_TRUNC Function (DATE_TRUNC)
     * EXTRACT Function (EXTRACT)